epfl-ada/ada-2021-project-decls/README.md

 ## Organization within the team

+**Duo Xu:**

-**Duo Xu:** 1.Quotebank dataset overall analysis (analyze quotation frequency distribution related to topics, time, speakers, media).
-2. Exploring if Google API could work for sentiment analysis 3.
-Analyzing speaker’s sentiment toward specific topic based on Google API.
+-  Quotebank dataset overall analysis (analyze quotation frequency distribution related to topics, time, speakers, media).
+- Exploring if Google API could work for sentiment analysis
+- Analyzing speaker’s sentiment toward specific topic based on Google API.

+**Guosheng Feng:**

-**Guosheng Feng:** 1.
-Build LGBTQ quotation dataset based on BERT topic extraction model 2.
-Exploring if BERT model embeddings and c-TF-IDF algorithm could work for further work.
-3. Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.
+- Build LGBTQ quotation dataset based on BERT topic extraction model
+- Exploring if BERT model embeddings and c-TF-IDF algorithm could work for further work.
+- Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.

+**Aibin Yu:**

-**Aibin Yu:** 1.
-Building and preprocessing LGBTQ speakers feature dataset 2.
-Exploring if the WBGAPI dataset could work for further work.
-3. Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.
+- Building and preprocessing LGBTQ speakers feature dataset
+- Exploring if the WBGAPI dataset could work for further work.
+-  Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.

+**Yifeng Chen:**

-**Yifeng Chen:** 1.
-Quotebank dataset preprocessing 2.
-Writing the proposal of milestone2.
-3. Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.
+- Quotebank dataset preprocessing
+- Writing the proposal of milestone2.
+- Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.

-We will use visualization methods to present our final work, prepare reports and presentations.
+**We will use visualization methods to present our final work, prepare reports and presentations.**